MIC-DKFZ/MITK-Diffusion/README.md

     * Click "Configure".
     * Set the option MITK_EXTENSION_DIRS to "/path/to/my/mitk-diffusion-repository".
     * Click "Configure".
-    * Set the option MITK_BUILD_CONFIGURATION to "DiffusionRelease".
+    * Set the option MITK_BUILD_CONFIGURATION to "DiffusionRelease" or any other desired configuration.
+There are various configurations to build e.g. only IVIM modules or only tractography.
+The DiffusionRelease/DiffusionDebug configurations contain all modules.
     * Click "Generate".

 * Start the Superbuild: